psycopg/psycopg/docs/connection.rst

     .. autoattribute:: closed
         :annotation: bool

-    .. automethod:: cursor
+    .. method:: cursor(*, binary: bool = False, row_factory: Optional[RowFactory] = None) -> Cursor
+    .. method:: cursor(name: str, *, binary: bool = False, row_factory: Optional[RowFactory] = None) -> ServerCursor
+        :noindex:

+        Return a new cursor to send commands and queries to the connection.

-        Calling the method without a *name* creates a client-side cursor, specifying a *name* crates a server-side cursor.
-See :ref:`cursor-types` for the details.
+        :param name: If not specified create a client-side cursor, if specified create a server-side cursor.
+See
+                     :ref:`cursor-types` for details.
+        :param binary: If `!True` return binary values from the database.
+All the types returned by the query must have a binary loader.
+See :ref:`binary-data` for details.
+        :param row_factory: If specified override the `row_factory` set on the connection.
+See :ref:`row-factories` for details.

         .. note:: You can use :ref:`with conn.cursor(): ...<usage>`
             to close the cursor automatically when the block is exited.